mpelos/virtual-agora/docs/project_spec_2.md

     - If the user denies permission, the graph transitions to **Phase 5**.
     - If the user grants permission, the graph checks if any agenda items remain.
       - If the agenda is now empty, the graph transitions to **Phase 5**.
-      - If items remain, the graph transitions back to the **Agenda Proposal Node (Phase 1)**, first instructing agents to re-evaluate the agenda (propose additions/removals) based on the discussion so far.
+      - If items remain, the graph transitions back to the **Topic Refinement Node (Phase 1)**, first instructing agents to re-evaluate the agenda (propose additions/removals) based on the discussion so far.

 ##### **Phase 5: Final Report Generation**